Azure/avshub/content/workshop-guide/_index.md

 1. Click on **Networking** tab.
 2. Select the appropriate VNet based on the table below.
-> NOTE: This is not the VNet that is loaded by default.
+> NOTE: This is **not** the VNet that is loaded by default.
 3. If the appropriate VNet was selected it should auto-populate the JumpBox subnet.
+If not, please make sure to select the JumpBox Subnet.
+> NOTE: Please select **None** for Public IP.
+You will not need it.
+Instead, you'll be using **Azure Bastion**, which is already deployed, to access (RDP) into the JumpBox VM.
 4. Select "Delete public IP and NIC when VM is deleted" checkbox.
 5. Click **Review + Create** -> **Create**.